algorand/sandbox/README.md

 4. Install whatever distribution of Linux desired.
 5. Open the Windows Terminal with the distribution installed in the previous step and follow the instruction for Ubuntu and macOS above.

+**Tip**: If you are using VSCode, do not forget to use the WSL2 terminal inside VSCode too.
+You may follow [this Microsoft tutorial](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).

 #### Option 2: Using Git for Windows/ MSYS 2 (not recommended)

 This option is not fully tested and may cause issues.